A blooming town for tourism, Kingston is a popular hub for its historical value and natural beauty.

 If you are an architecture buff interested in bridges, the Kingston-Port Ewen Suspension Bridge is a must-visit in Kingston, NY.

-Located at the historic site of Quitman House, the Museum of Rhinebeck History aims to collect, preserve, and research the history of the town.
+Located at the historic site of Quitman House, the Museum of Rhinebeck History aims to collect, preserve, and research the town's history.

 The letters, books, journals, photographs, portraits, and archives in this museum provide a detailed view of local life in the Hudson Valley.